LorenzaVolponi/trem-ai-radio-verse/README.md

 Adjust `backend/main.py` with your own credentials and prompts as needed.

 The backend exposes `/trending` which returns a list of audio URLs from Suno's trending page.
-The frontend automatically fetches these URLs for seamless playback on page load.
+If Suno is unavailable it falls back to a public Icecast stream.
+The frontend automatically fetches these URLs for seamless autoplay on page load.

 ## Legal & Open Source Notice